pbuckner/x-plane_plugins/XPython/docs/source/development/modules/graphics.rst

 as latitude, longitude and elevation.
 This coordinate system never changes but is not very precise.

-OpenGL (or 'local') coordinates are cartesian and shift with the plane.
+OpenGL (or 'local') coordinates are Cartesian and shift with the plane.
 They offer more precision and are used for 3-d OpenGL drawing.
 The X axis is aligned east-west with positive X meaning east.
 The Y axis is aligned straight up and down at the point 0,0,0 (but since the earth is round it is